BharathSharath/Kubernetes-Dashboard/README.md

 # Creating Service Account
-`kubectl create sa kubernetes-dashboard -n default`
+`kubectl create sa dashboard -n default`

 # Creating Cluster role binding
-`kubectl create clusterrolebinding kubernetes-dashboard --clusterrole=cluster-admin --serviceaccount=default:kubernetes-dashboard -n default`
+`kubectl create clusterrolebinding dashboard --clusterrole=cluster-admin --serviceaccount=default:dashboard -n default`

 # use this command to describe the service accont

-`kubectl describe sa kubernetes-dashboard`
+`kubectl describe sa dashboard`

 # use this command to get the token from the secret

-`kubectl describe secret kubernetes-dashboard-token-wvdnm `
+`kubectl describe secret dashboard-token-wvdnm `